 Early childhood language summits build collaboration, community among Native American tribes

-Across the United States, less than two percent of the 46,000 Native American and Alaskan native children who are enrolled in Head Start and Early Head Start programs speak their tribal languages at home.
+Across the United States, less than 2 percent of the 46,000 Native American and Alaskan native children who are enrolled in Head Start and Early Head Start programs speak their tribal languages at home.
 To preserve and maintain these languages, it is critical to ground young children in their heritage.
 But, what are the best ways to incorporate tribal languages and culture into the classroom?

 Through the American Indian and Alaska Native (AIAN) Head Start Collaboration Office, funded by the U.S. Department of Health and Human Services Office of Head Start, FHI 360 is working with tribes to answer that question by building networks among tribes and the 154 AIAN Head Start programs across the 26 states in Region XI.